Malvika Bansod: Beginnings (2018–2019)

-Bansod won titles at state championships in the Under-13 and Under-17 age groups.
-In 2018, after failing to qualify for the Asian Junior championships, she won two consecutive selection tournaments to represent India at the World Junior Championship in Canada.
-In December 2018, she was the winner at the South Asian Regional Under-21 Championship at Kathmandu Nepal, both in individual and team events.
-In 2019, Bansod won the All India senior ranking tournament and the All India junior ranking tournament.
+Bansod won titles at state championships in the U-13 and U-17 age groups.
+In 2018, she won selection tournaments to represent India at the World Junior Championship in Canada.
+In December 2018, she was the winner at the South Asian Regional U-21 Championship at Kathmandu Nepal, both in individual and team events.
+In 2019, she won the All India senior and junior ranking tournaments.
 In the same year, she won a bronze medal at the Bulgarian Junior International Championship.
-In 2021, she played Austrian Open International Series but was defeated against Clara Azurmendi of Spain in the quarterfinal.
-In 2022, she played her first BWF Super 500 tournament at the 2022 India Open, where she beat Saina Nehwal and progressed to the quarterfinals.
-However, she lost in the quarterfinals to Aakarshi Kashyap.
-She then participated in the 2022 Syed Modi International, where she progressed to the finals.
-She lost in the finals in straight games to P. V. Sindhu.
-In the 2022 Odisha Open, she made the semi-finals, which she lost to Unnati Hooda in two close games.
-With her consistent results in these three tournaments, she attained a career-high world ranking of 61.